Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Physical components

-Optical links on the other hand, can operate with low thermal noise at room temperature due to their high frequency (around 200 THz), and are compatible with fiber-optical infrastructures and even satellite communications \cite{liao2017satellite}, therefore can envision a large-scale network of quantum processors.
+Two types of photonic links are used in quantum networks: optical and microwave.
+Optical links can operate with low thermal noise at room temperature due to their high frequency (around 200 THz), and are compatible with fiber-optical infrastructures and even satellite communications \cite{liao2017satellite}, therefore one can envision a large-scale network of quantum processors.
 However, bridging the five orders of magnitude energy, or frequency, gap between SC qubits and optical photons is an outstanding task.
-Electro-optical approaches have been proposed to overcome this challenge\cite{fan2018superconducting,shao2019microwave}, with efficiencies approaching 0.02\% \cite{fan2018superconducting}.
-However, to achieve higher efficiencies with current technologies requires using intermediate quantum systems such as mechanical acoustic resonators \cite{higginbotham2018harnessing,mirhosseini2020superconducting,forsch2020microwave}.
+Electro-optical approaches have been used to overcome this challenge\cite{fan2018superconducting,shao2019microwave}, with efficiencies approaching 0.02\% \cite{fan2018superconducting}.
+To achieve higher efficiencies and lower noise figures with current technologies, intermediate quantum systems have been proposed, such as mechanical acoustic resonators \cite{higginbotham2018harnessing,mirhosseini2020superconducting,forsch2020microwave} or solid-state quantum emitters \cite{bartholomew2020chip,imany2022quantum}.
 As an example, a system with one intermediate mechanical step is considered, where the microwave and mechanical frequencies are the same \cite{mirhosseini2020superconducting}.
 The large frequency difference between the mechanical and optical modes however, can be mediated by a strong optical pump red-detuned from an optical cavity by the mechanical frequency.
 In such cases, the interaction Hamiltonian between the optical and mechanical mode can be linearized from $g_{om}a_0^{\dagger}a_0(b_m+b_m^{\dagger})$ to $g_{om}( b_ma_o^{\dagger}+b_m^{\dagger}a_o)$, with $b_m^{\dagger} (a_o^{\dagger})$ and $b_m (a_o)$ denoting the creation and annihilation operators for the mechanical (optical) mode, respectively, and $g_{om}$ the coupling rate between optics and mechanics.
 The overall interaction Hamiltonian is then simplified to

 with $g_{qm}$ representing the coupling rate between the SC qubit and the mechanical mode.
 Recently, converting quantum information between SC qubits and optical photons, or quantum transduction, has been demonstrated with an overall efficiency of $10^{-5}$ and an addition of 0.57 noise photon per every transduced quanta \cite{mirhosseini2020superconducting}.